neiltranterralogic/roku_builder/README.md

     & roku --delete --config <path>

 This path will be expanded so you do not have to use the full path

+## Projects

+The project used in the above examples is a smart default.
+If you are in a project directory then it will use that project.
+If you not then it will use the defualt that you have defined in your config.
+You can define what project you want the command to be run on using the --project option:

+    $ roku -lw --project project1

+or:

+    $ roku -lw -P project1

+## Devices

+In the examples above the default device is used.
+If you have multiple devices defined in your config then you can select a different one using the following
+option:

+    $ roku -lw --device device2

+or:

+    $ roku -lw -D device2

 ## Improvements